mikee47/IFS/readme.md

 	* IFSFlashMedia - provides configurable access to a flash memory region
 	* StdFileMedia - allows tools to be built working directly on file images

 FWFS was originally written to operate using memory buffers, so all accesses went through the hardware caching system.
-If some files were accessed frequently this might be an advantage; in fact, a Media object could be devised to take advantage of this for certain files.
+If some files were accessed frequently this might be an advantage; in fact, a Media object could be written to take advantage of this for certain files.
 In general, however, using the cache is undesirable because it will degrade code execution performance.

 FatFS provides disk_xxx function prototypes in diskio.h which the SDCard library provides.
 As a legacy filesystem it's unlikely we'll need FAT on any other media, so a IFS implementation could just wrap both SDCard + FatFS.
 It would probably require a little modification to the SDCard/FatFS library to implement a Media object.